celsiusnarhwal/pekora/README.md

 # Pekora

 Pekora is a calculator for Discord permission values.
-With it, you can calculate permission values from bitmath expressions, see detailed information about the permissions a value represents, and interactively build your own permission values.
+With it, you can calculate permission values see detailed information about the permissions a value represents, and interactively build your own permissions.

 For installation instructions and documentation, see [Pekora's website](https://pekora.celsiusnarhwal.dev).